Mana Pools National Park

 The focal point of the lodge is the Zambezi; an expansive bank that ebbs and flows with the tides of the river is a busy meeting spot for herds of elephant, general game and excellent bird watching.
 Lead by the camps experienced guides, guests are able to enjoy a range of activities including game drives, walking safaris, bird watching, canoeing and fishing on a catch and release basis.
 The guides know the best spots for game viewing and are able to give insightful knowledge of the wildlife and birdlife, as well as the topography and flora – African Bush Camps guides are often cited to be the best in the business!
 Walking safaris are a real highlight, as you explore all the bush has to offer, and the Lower Zambezi is the perfect setting for an adventurous canoeing safari as you take in the pristine scenery of Mana Pools National Park.

-The camp combines well with Zambezi Expeditions for an extended walking safari.
+The camp combines well with Kanga which would allow an experience of both inland and floodplain terrains.
 Note that Nyamatusi Camp is closed December, January, February and March

 Features in the following itineraries